Cerya/Sinema/README.md

     Also, check the delete loaded .torrents and enable search in subdirectoties.
     Now open Sinema and go to settings, in General -> Transfer Method choose BitTorrent Sync.
     Go back to the main page and you will be asked to choose your SYNC DIRECTORY.
 (Long hold the directory).
     If you have accidently chosen the wrong path, you can always go to settings -> general -> BitTorrent Sync Path and just remove the text in there.
 Once you go back to the main page, it will ask you to choose the path again.
     This will allow you to download from anywhere, anytime (as long as you have a connection to the internet).
-    Once you start your computer, BitTorrent Sync will synchronise (no shit) and load the torrents into BitTorrent Client
+    Once you start your computer, BitTorrent Sync will synchronise (no shit) and load the torrents into BitTorrent Client Just make sure BitTorrent Sync is running on the background of your smartphone when you start syncing with your computer.

 ## Code Example